-How can mental health problems such as depression, anxiety disorders, post-traumatic stress disorder and grieving problems best be studied and treated?
-How can we prevent it from occuring, improve treatment results and prevent relapse?
+How can mental health problems such as anxiety disorders, post-traumatic stress disorder, depression, and grieving problems best be studied and treated?
+How can we prevent them from occurring, improve treatment results and prevent relapse?

-You will acquire and develop fundamental knowledge and skills in evidence-based psychotherapies and become familiar with the research methods in the field of clinical psychology.
+You will acquire and develop fundamental knowledge of and skills in evidence-based psychotherapies and become familiar with prevailing research methods in the field of clinical psychology.